Spendcoin Market Capitalization Achieves $76.08 Million (SPND)

-Spendcoin (CURRENCY:SPND) traded 17.7% lower against the U.S. dollar during the 24-hour period ending at 7:00 AM ET on August 31st.
-Spendcoin has a market capitalization of $76.08 million and $723.00 worth of Spendcoin was traded on exchanges in the last day.
-One Spendcoin coin can now be purchased for $0.0293 or 0.00000053 BTC on popular exchanges.
-During the last seven days, Spendcoin has traded 44.5% lower against the U.S. dollar.
+Spendcoin (CURRENCY:SPND) traded 17.7% lower against the US dollar during the 1 day period ending at 23:00 PM ET on August 31st.
+One Spendcoin coin can currently be bought for $0.0293 or 0.00000053 BTC on major exchanges.
+Spendcoin has a total market capitalization of $76.08 million and approximately $723.00 worth of Spendcoin was traded on exchanges in the last day.
+In the last seven days, Spendcoin has traded 44.5% lower against the US dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.